 Validity.
-If all nodes are correct and the stimulus occurs at any node, they enter the FIRE state after some finite delay.
+If all nodes are correct and the stimulus occurs at any node, all nodes enter the FIRE state after some finite delay.
 If the stimulus does not occur and all nodes are correct, no node ever enters the FIRE state.

 As in the case of weak agreement, solutions to the Byzantine firing squad problem exist in models in which there is no minimum communication delay.
-Thus the following result requires the Bounded-delay locality axiom, in addition to the Fault axiom.
+Thus, the following result requires the Bounded-Delay Locality axiom, in addition to the Fault axiom.

-Theorem 4.
-The Byzantine firing squad problem cannot be solved in inadequate graphs for models satisfying the Bounded-delay locality axiom.

-We sketch the 3m+1 node bound.
-As before, we examine the case |G| = n = 3, m = 1.
+Theorem 4: The Byzantine firing squad problem cannot be solved in inadequate graphs for models satisfying the Bounded-Delay Locality axiom.
+We sketch the 3f+1 node bound.
+As before, we examine the case |G| = n = 3, f = 1.

 Assume there are Byzantine firing squad devices A, B and C for the triangle graph G containing nodes a, b and c.
 Consider the two behaviors of G in which all nodes are correct, and all have input 0 or all have input 1.
 Let t be the time at which the correct devices enter the FIRE state in the case that the stimulus occurred (the input 1 case).
-Since the correct nodes never enter the FIRE state in the absence of the stimulus, they certainly do not enter the FIRE state at time t.
 Choose $k \ge t/\delta$ to be a multiple of 3.
-(Recall that $\delta$ is the minimum transmission delay defined in the Bounded-delay locality axiom).
+(Recall that δ is the minimum transmission delay defined in the Bounded-Delay Locality axiom).